elastisys/compliantkubernetes/docs/glossary.md

 # Glossary

-!!!important
-    Harmonization of documentation with this glossary is underway.
-(See [#609](https://github.com/elastisys/compliantkubernetes/issues/609))

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 >
 > — Phil Karlton